AkankshaSomayaji/AkankshaSomayaji/README.md

 - Graduate from PES University.
 - Cloud Computing and Big Data intern at PES Univerity
 - Research intern at SUNY Binghamton, New York
-- Staying in Namma Bengaluru
-- From Namma Udupi

 </br></br>
 <span>